-Appliances and Electrical Equipment – Appliances and electrical equipment can overload the electrical capacity of residence halls and cause serious electrical fires, wire damage and blackouts.
-The following guidelines should be followed to ensure safe use of electrical outlets:
+Appliances and Electrical Equipment – Appliances and electrical equipment can overload the electrical capacity of residence halls and cause serious electrical fires, wire damage, and blackouts.
+The following guidelines should be followed to ensure the safe use of electrical outlets:

 - All electrical items must be Underwriters Laboratory-approved and in good operating condition.